rushsky518/lite-kafka-consumer/README.md

 4. Supports multiple threads to consume in sequential order
 5. Submit task with a batch of records to multiple consume threads
 6. Integrated with brave trace span
+7. Supply a onConsumeError api
-7. Wait for more, and any issue is welcome!
+8. Wait for more, and any issue is welcome!

 ```xml
 <dependency>